-Useful Information for Bicycle Cases
+Useful Information to collect for bicycle cases.

 What were your height, weight, and age on the day in question?
 Are you right or left handed?
 Do you need corrective lenses?
 Were you wearing corrective lenses or protective eyewear?
 Were your lenses shaded?
 Was there sweat on your lenses?
 What is your riding experience (recreational, commuter, racer)?
 How frequently do you ride?

 Provide a detailed description of the bicycle: year, make, model, size, weight, color, etc. How many chain rings (front gears) and freewheel cogs (back gears) does it have?
 What type of brakes, shifters, wheels, tires, and pedals does it have?
 How old are the tires?
 When were the tires last inflated and to what tire pressures were they inflated?
 How long have you had the bike?
 How many kilometers had you ridden it?
 Was the bike functioning properly?
 Was there prior damage?
 Has it been serviced/repaired?
 Who services/repairs it, what was serviced/repaired, and when did this occur?
 Was the bike used/serviced since the incident?

 Were you wearing a helmet?
 Do you own a helmet?
 Describe the helmet: type, year, make, model, size, prior damage, etc. Was your helmet buckled?
 Did your helmet stay on?
 Describe the type and color of your clothing.
 Was it reflective?
 Describe your footwear: make, model, size, pedal attachment, etc. What were you carrying, where were you carrying it (e.g., hands, backpack, panniers, child seats, trailers, etc.), and how heavy was it?
 Were you listening to music or wearing earphones?